ASU-EGR304-2025-F-204/ASU-EGR304-2025-F-204.github.io/docs/07-Software Proposal.md

 ## Introduction

-Our software architecture defines the logical flow and decision-making process for the ClapSense product.
-The system operates in a continuous loop, processing audio signals, evaluating thresholds, and updating light output and brightness based on detected input.
+Our software design shows how the ClapSense system makes decisions and runs its internal processes.
+The program operates in a continuous loop that listens for sounds, checks audio levels, and adjusts the light brightness or power based on what it detects.

-This diagram illustrates how each subsystem — Initialization, Input Reading, Output Setting, and State Updating — interacts under the control of the PIC18F57Q43 Curiosity Nano microcontroller.
+The diagram highlights how each part of the system including initialization, input reading, output control, and state updates works together under the PIC18F57Q43 Curiosity Nano microcontroller.

 ## System-Level Activity Diagram